hun/ eng

 About the event

 “Igor Levit is like no other pianist,” The New Yorker has said.
-It’s a fact: there are few performers out there who would play a total of three Prokofiev concertos on two consecutive days, and then two more at a third concert, including one of the most challenging pieces in piano literature as well as a composition written specifically for the left hand.
-The solo of Piano Concerto No. 2 was one that posed a significant challenge even for Prokofiev, and to this day only the most daring pianists are willing to perform it.
+It’s a fact: there are few performers out there who would play a total of three Prokofiev concertos on two consecutive days, and then two more at a third concert.
+The New York Times as “one of the essential artists of his generation,” Levit this time will play the solo in the composer’s most famous and also most traditional piano concerto, the three-movement No. 3, followed by the No. 4.
 No. 4 is one that not even the man commissioning the piece was willing to tackle.
 Even today, it is seldom performed.
 Full of deep emotions and coupled with passion, the virtuoso challenge is framed by an opera suite and a symphony.
 It was Prokofiev himself who turned his satirical opera The Love for Three Oranges into a six-movement orchestral excerpt, just as it was he himself who gave his first symphony the telling title “Classical.”

 The melancholic prince laughs at the wicked witch who trips over her own foot; the witch then casts a curse on him: he must find three giant oranges which hide beautiful girls.
 But only the third one stays alive, and the prince eventually marries her.
 That is the plot of The Love for Three Oranges in short.
 The 1924 suite includes a prologue showcasing the characters, portrayed by instruments; a shadowy game of cards; the infamous “mistuned” march; a scherzo; a romantic intermezzo; and finally the comic closing scene.